ZEHS Annual Report

 Fortunately, our school has not been given one of these labels.

 Despite not receiving a label, the pandemic has created new needs for our school.
 For example, gaps in learning have increased for students due to absences and remote learning.
 Along with that, we have seen an increased number of students struggling with mental illness and overall struggles with peers.
-In response to this, we have increased counselors and interventionists at the 9-12 level.
+In response to this, we have increased counselors and interventionists at the 9-12 level and have provided free credit recovery options for students over the summer.

 State law requires that we also report additional information that we have included below from the 2019-20 & 2020-21 school years: